svt/mingla/README.md

 ![](docs/screenshot-mingle.png)

 > "Here are a few nice colleagues /../ select the group that you have been
-> matched in to below.
-You are of course free to join any group of you where not selected.
+> matched to.
+You are of course free to join any group if you was not selected.
 You have about 10 minutes to chat /.../"

 We pick a few silly names for the groups matching real places at the office.
 We also suggests a few topics to kickstart the conversation.
-In the end (purple) I added some various information for new users.

 The final two (lunch and afternoon) events has the exact same flow.